Creating Curious, Courageous, and Engaged Citizens

 The Samantha Smith Challenge (SSC) is a dynamic educational program for Maine middle school students designed to build a bridge between the classroom and the world and to show students that, no matter what age, they can be part of solving the challenges and problems they see around them.

-2014/2015 Projects: Take a look at what students from seven Maine schools did for their SSC projects last year.
+Past Projects: Take a look at what students from Maine schools did for their past SSC projects.

-The 2014/2015 school year was the kickoff for the SSC, a program designed to honor Samantha Smith by encouraging students to act in her spirit.
+The SSC is a program created by AWTT and designed to honor Samantha Smith by encouraging students to act in her spirit.

 From that one question, a peace-making venture unfolded that brought Russian and American students together to build understanding and appreciation of one another and to focus on building connections instead of armies.
 Sadly, in August 1985, both Samantha and her father were killed in a plane crash.